dragon.data.zarr.Store

 NotImplementedError – Not implemented.

-When called this returns a list of all values in the Distributed Dictionary.
+When called this returns a view of all values in the Distributed Dictionary that can be iterated or otherwise inspected (i.e. for len) in an efficient manner.

-A list of all values in the DDict.
+An view of the values in the DDict.